Last reviewed March 2012

 Additional Library Resources

-For historical information, check the following codes in the Newspaper Clipping File and the
+For materials prior to 2009, check the following codes in the Newspaper Clipping File and the Vertical

-For additional reports at the Legislative Reference Library, use these
+For additional reports with a Minnesota focus available through the Legislative Reference Library, use this